 The contractor should be able to explain how they plan to approach user authentication.
 If they do not mention a library or service that they intend to use you should be wary of them “rolling-their-own” authentication library.

 If your company is going to accept credit card payments, the developer will have to know about PCI Compliance.
-Even if you are using a third party payment processor such as Stripe or Square, your contractor should understand the basics of PCI compliance.
+Even if you are using a third party payment processor such as Stripe or Square, your contractor should at least understand the basics of PCI compliance.
+They do not need to be an expert in this case.

 If developing your own payment processing software, you can familiarize yourself with the PCI Self Assessment Questionnaire before interviewing any potential outsourcers to ensure you are up to speed in your requirements.